Martin Lowenstein - Executive Director

 Helen moved to San Anselmo at the age of one year, attended local schools and graduated from Dominican University.
 She worked at the Emporium/Capwell Department store and Macy’s at Northgate San Rafael while her children were in school.
 She was active in Girls Scouts of America on the Heritage Committee, and held positions of troop leader and national delegate.
 She began to volunteer in China Camp museum in 1996, and became Head Docent in 2005.
 She was Board Secretary from 1998 until 2015.
 She remains an active board member and chair of our annual Heritage Day event.

-Andy is FOCC’s webmaster, and an apprentice trail builder.
-He is retired from a 30-year career in emergency medicine.
-He received his MD at the University of Michigan, was stationed in the Bay Area by the Navy, and never left.
-He practiced at the trauma center at Muir Medical Center for 25 years, and as Medical Advisor for California Shock Trauma Air Rescue.
-He served on the compensation and pension committees for CEP America Medical Group, as assistant director of Muir Medical Center Emergency Department, and as board member and president of Muir Medical Group IPA.
-He has served on the board of the Marin AIDS Project, and currently volunteers as a tutor in the AVID program at San Rafael High School.
-He enjoys hiking, biking, and travelling.
+Andy retired in 2009 from a 35-year career in emergency medicine and medical administration.
+He grew up in Michigan, received his MD at the University of Michigan, and served as a medical officer in the Navy for three years in the SF Bay Area.
+He practiced at the trauma center at Muir Medical Center, as assistant director of the emergency department and as Medical Advisor for California Shock Trauma Air Rescue.
+He served on the executive compensation and pension committees for CEP America Medical Group, and as board member and president of Muir Medical Group IPA.
+He has served on the board of the Marin AIDS Project, as a tutor in the AVID program at San Rafael High School, and as a board member of the San Rafael High School Scholarship Foundation.
+He enjoys hiking, birding, music, art, and travel.

 Frank Quan 1925-2016